 - The roof discharge stack was found to be operating at a favourable odour performance level.
-Specifically, the odour performance of the roof discharge stack continues to be consistent with original design performance documented in the Wilkinson & Murray Air Quality Impact Assessment dated April 2014; - At the current roof discharge stack performance, downwind odour impacts are very unlikely.
-The status quo is expected to be maintained under the current (and recently updated) operating and maintenance practices at the BTT Facility; - A localised very weak to distinct odour was detectable within the boundary of the BTT Facility at several measurement location points (see Figure 4) during the FAOA survey.
-The odour character was 'bin juice, sour' and the likely source indeterminate; - A 'chlorine, musty' odour was intermittently detectable during the FAOA survey at measurement location points 10 and 11 (see Figure 4).
-The likely source was the nearby IXOM facility based on the prevailing wind conditions at the time of the FAOA survey; - It is understood that the BTT Facility continues to implement an active service and maintenance program for the waste containers (refer to the NSW Resource Recovery Container Maintenance).
+Specifically, the odour performance of the roof discharge stack continues to be broadly consistent with original design performance documented in the Wilkinson & Murray Air Quality Impact Assessment dated April 2014; - At the current roof discharge stack performance, downwind odour impacts are very unlikely.
+The status quo is expected to be maintained under the current operating and maintenance practices at the BTT Facility; - A localised very weak to distinct odour was detectable within the boundary of the BTT Facility at several measurement location points (refer to Figure 4) during the FAOA survey.
+The odour character was 'bin juice, sour' and the likely source was the activities at the BTT Facility occurring at the time; - It is noted that the fan discharge velocity readings require cross-checking given the high values (26 m/s) compared to historical records (approximately 20 m/s) and fan design specification; - It is understood that the BTT Facility continues to implement an active service and maintenance program for the waste containers (refer to the NSW Resource Recovery Container Maintenance).
 It is also understood that the road sweeper is utilised twice daily.
-As such, given the current odour mitigation and management practices and stack testing results as found in the Audit, the localised odour within the BTT Facility detected during the FAOA survey is not expected to be problematical at nearby, off-site downwind locations.
-This is consistent with the near absence of odour complaints since the previous May 2019 Report (see point below); - There were two odour complaints recorded over the period of April 2019 and October 2019.
-One of the two odour complaints (10 September 2019) was related to an upset condition at the BTT Facility where there was a machinery breakdown that affected the standard workflow on that day.
-The circumstance pertaining to the 29 April 2019 complaint is unclear.
-No further odour complaints were logged between April 2019 and October 2019; - The smoke testing conducted within the BTT Facility building enclosure indicated positive results and suggests that the building ventilation air extraction system at the BTT Facility is operating in an optimum condition; and - The service logs indicate that all required maintenance works on the building ventilation air extraction system at the BTT Facility since the previous May 2019 Report have been adequately undertaken, and the system is operating in a satisfactory condition.
+As such, given the current odour mitigation and management practices and stack testing results as found in the Audit, the localised odour within the BTT Facility detected during the FAOA survey is not expected to be problematical at nearby, off-site downwind locations; - The smoke testing conducted within the BTT Facility building enclosure indicated positive results and suggested that the building ventilation air extraction system at the BTT Facility is operating in an optimum condition; - A formal odour complaint was logged late March 2021.
+In response, the BTT Facility conducted an odour screening session with the complainant, IXOM, that facilitated in identifying the prevalent odour type responsible.
+The findings from this screening session are documented separately from the Audit, but indicated that the BTT Facility was not likely the odour source triggering the recent odour complaints; - The service logs indicate that all required maintenance works on the building ventilation air extraction system at the BTT Facility since the previous June 2020 Report have been adequately undertaken, and the system is operating in a satisfactory condition; and - The few plastic panels at the truck entry point of the BTT Facility building enclosure were found to be missing.
+This was a similar finding in the December 2020 Report and now requires immediate action.